Lubbock, TX 79401

-Recognized as the first cultural district designated by Texas, Lubbock admires and supports the arts.
-From world-class galleries like LHUCA to hands-on, walk-through studios like Charles Adams Studio Project, art lovers have plenty to peruse in the “Hub City.”
-On the first Friday of every month, downtown Lubbock, from the cultural district to the Depot Entertainment District, is filled with people walking the art trail.
-With food trucks, galleries and live music, the First Friday Art Trail is the perfect way to see the local arts.
+Recognized as the first Cultural District designated by Texas, Lubbock celebrates the local art community.
+From world-class galleries like LHUCA to hands-on, walk-through studios like Charles Adams Studio Project, art lovers are welcome to peruse exhibits across the city.
+On the first Friday of every month, downtown Lubbock, from the Cultural District to the Depot District, is filled with thousands of locals and visitors alike walking the art trail.
+From food trucks, galleries and live music, the First Friday Art Trail is the perfect way to see the local art.

-Consistently recognized as a Top Western Town by True West Magazine, Lubbock honors its western heritage offering visitors the ultimate experience in cowboy culture.
-From two-stepping the night away at Charley B’s to walking through the 19-acre historical park at the National Ranching Heritage Center, the “Hub City” allows visitors to share in its western culture.
-Don’t forget to get yourself a pair of custom boots and cowboy hat from local shops, like Flint Custom Hats and R C Custom Boots.
+Lubbock honors its western heritage by offering the ultimate experience in cowboy culture.
+From two-stepping the night away at Charley B’s and walking through the 19-acre historical park at the National Ranching Heritage Center to pursuing the American Windmill Museum - which is the largest windmill museum in the world - the “Hub City” allows you to step back in time and celebrate the western way of life at each museum across the city.
+Don’t forget to get yourself a pair of custom boots and cowboy hat from local shops, like Flint Custom Hats and RC Custom Boots!

 There are countless other reasons to visit Lubbock!
 With direct flights from Austin, Dallas, Denver, Las Vegas, Houston and Phoenix, it couldn’t be any easier to experience firsthand why you should #livelovelubbock.